DeserialzedDevs/Address-Dumper/README.md

 Side note: Calling conventions are currently innacurate

 Side note 2: Only [C++ Internal](https://github.com/DeserialzedDevs/Address-Dumper/tree/main/Internal) has types.
 Because deaddlocust is working on the external ones and he is stupid and has no idea how to get types externally.
-Ew.
+Ikr disgusting.

 ## Versions
 [C++ Internal](https://github.com/DeserialzedDevs/Address-Dumper/tree/main/Internal)